alohamujeeb/alohamujeeb.github.io/docs/programming/languages/python/python-env.md

 ---
 # **Python and Conda Virtual Environments**
 ---
+## 1. What is a Python venv
-To isolate various Python projects, we create separate Python environments.
+To isolate various Python projects, we create separate Python **virtual environments (venv)**.
-Each environment acts like a lightweight virtual machine, running independently with its own:
+Each venv acts like a lightweight virtual machine, running independently with its own:

 - Python interpreter
 - Packages and libraries